maggiebeck/Sprint-Challenge-Applied-JavaScript-v2/README.md

 1. What is the DOM?

+    DOM, document object model, is a structure within Javascript that allows the browswer to read javascript and for it to be functional in the HTML.

 2. What is an event?

+An event is an item in Javascript that is inside a function, usually triggered by an action from the user.
+Events are how users affect and act within the webpage.

 3. What is an event listener?

+An event listener is a java element that attaches to a certain item on the webpage, and then triggers an action if the user clicks or interacts with that item.
+An event listener on an object returns a callback , which is kind of like a return on a function.

 4. Why would we convert a NodeList into an Array?

+Nodelists do not actually operate within JAVA they operate within the browser, meaning if we want to manipulate the java, we should conver to an array.

 5. What is a component?

+Components are similar to functions in that they input part of the html and have react elements of what should appear on the screen.

 ### Git Set up